-With the final curtain call for Magento 1 out last year, many of my clients using the Magento platform were left wondering – where do we go from here?
+With the final curtain call for Magento 1 out a few years back, many of my clients using the Magento platform were left wondering – where do we go from here?
 Businesses using Magento 1 had two options: upgrade to Magento 2 or explore other platforms.

 BigCommerce was the next platform giant most businesses were willing to consider.
 After realizing that the battle for the most powerful platform was a close one, I decided to do extensive research on both these platforms on key areas of performance.

 Whether you are starting or planning to switch platforms, deciding between the two is a tough task.